Why should I get certified?

 We don't require CEU's for recertification.
 You pay the same amount to recertify.
 You'd pay more on the CEU plan, however, we also don't feel that a single course every two years satisfies the educational growth requirements.
 The learning process should be self motivated and continuous.
 Educational sources are numerous, books, health magazines, the internet, ESPN, Discovery, The Learning Channel, and formal University courses or classes.

 The recertification process is the same every two years.
 You simply download the Fitness Manual, take the test on the website and pay the same certification fee on the website as well.

 It depends on where you live.
 Most North America locations take anywhere from 3 days to 5 days to arrive.
-We ship your card within 72 hours of payment.
-If you chose email delivery, then you will be receiving your card and certificate in pdf format in a few business hours.
+We ship your Card and Certificate within 72 hours of payment.
+If you chose email delivery, then you will be receiving your Card and Certificate in pdf format in a few business hours.
 If you are overseas, most locations require an additional week to ten days.
 If you are in a country with known mail delivery problems, it can take longer.
 You can print out a certificate from the website within 24 hours of payment using the Get Certificate link on the left panel.
 Your employer or insurance company can also use the Verify Instructor link on the left panel to verify your certification prior to mail delivery.
 The most frequent reason for delay is missing apartment number.